-ANNUAL REPORT MESSAGE 2022
+ANNUAL REPORT MESSAGE 2023

-January 2023
+January 2024

-Credit Union Deposit Guarantee Corporation (the Corporation) is the deposit guarantor for Saskatchewan credit unions.
-The Corporation is also the primary regulator for credit unions and Credit Union Central of Saskatchewan (SaskCentral).
-Together, these entities are considered Provincially Regulated Financial Institutions or "PRFIs".
-The Corporation is mandated through provincial legislation, The Credit Union Act, 1998 and The Credit Union Central of Saskatchewan Act, 2016 in performing its duties.
-Provincial legislation also assigns responsibility for oversight of the Corporation to the Registrar of Credit Unions at the Financial and Consumer Affairs Authority of Saskatchewan.
+Credit Union Deposit Guarantee Corporation (the Corporation) functions as the deposit guarantor for Saskatchewan credit unions and serves as the primary regulator for credit unions and Credit Union Central of Saskatchewan (SaskCentral).
+Collectively, these entities are referred to as Provincially Regulated Financial Institutions or "PRFIs".
+The Corporation operates under provincial legislation, namely, The Credit Union Act, 1998 and The Credit Union Central of Saskatchewan Act, 2016.
+The responsibility for overseeing the Corporation is assigned to the Registrar of Credit Unions at the Financial and Consumer Affairs Authority of Saskatchewan as stipulated by provincial legislation.

-The Corporation was the first deposit guarantor in Canada and has successfully guaranteed deposits since it was established in 1953.
-By promoting responsible governance and prudent management of capital, liquidity and guaranteeing deposits, the Corporation contributes to confidence in Saskatchewan PRFIs.
+Established in 1953, the Corporation holds the distinction of being the first deposit guarantor in Canada, ensuring the successful guarantee of deposits.
+Through the promoting of responsible governance and prudent management of capital, liquidity, and guaranteeing deposits, the Corporation plays a crucial role in fostering confidence in Saskatchewan PRFIs.